State Parks; Transfer to Counties; Feasibility Study

 SECTION 1.
-Transfer of state parks to county control; feasibility; task force. (a) There is established a task force within the office of the governor for administrative purposes to develop an action plan for the transfer of all state parks, together with all state park functions and funds, to the counties.
+Transfer of state parks to county control; feasibility; advisory task force. (a) There is established within the governor's office for administrative purposes an advisory task force to study the feasibility of transferring state parks to the counties and to develop an action plan to substantially improve state parks maintenance and upkeep.
 The governor shall convene the task force within thirty days after the effective date of this Act.

-(b) The task force shall be composed of:
+(b) The advisory task force shall be composed of:

-(1) The chairperson of the department of land and natural resources, or a designee, who shall serve as the chairperson of the task force;
+(1) The chairperson of the board of land and natural resources, or a designee, who shall serve as the chairperson of the task force;

 (2) The four county directors having jurisdiction over parks and recreation, or their designees;

 (3) A designee appointed by the speaker of the house of representatives;

 (4) A designee appointed by the president of the senate; and

 (5) One park user from each of the four counties, appointed by their respective mayors.